kommitters/kadena.ex/README.md

   - `location` (optional): Location to access a Chainweb P2P bootstrap node.
 Allowed values:
     - testnet: `"us1"`, `"us2"`, `"eu1"`, `"eu2"`, `"ap1"`, `"ap2"`
     - mainnet: `"us-e1"`, `"us-e2"`, `"us-e3"`, `"us-w1"`, `"us-w2"`, `"us-w3"`, `"fr1"`, `"fr2"`, `"fr3"`, `"jp1"`, `"jp2"`, `"jp3"`
-  - `chain_id` (required): Allowed values: integer or string-encoded integer from 0 to 19.
+  - `chain_id` (required): Id of the chain to which the request is sent.
+Allowed values: integer or string-encoded integer from 0 to 19.

   - `query_params` (optional): Query parameters.
 Keyword list with:

     - `limit` (optional): Integer (`>=0`) that respresent the maximum number of records that may be returned.
-    - `next` (optional): String the cursor for the next page.
+    - `next` (optional): String of the cursor for the next page.
 This value can be found as value of the next property of the previous page.
     - `minheight` (optional): Integer (`>=0`) that represents the minimum block heigt of the returned headers.
     - `maxheight` (optional): Integer (`>=0`) that represents the maximum block heigt of the returned headers.